 - It is believed that alum powder has astringent properties that can shrink the body tissues (of course not the heads).
 That’s why it is used to treat small cuts or canker sores.

 - Used as a chemical flocculant in the purification of drinking water.

 - Used as a styptic to stop bleeding from minor cuts

 - Alum powder is considered the best home remedy for cracked heels.
 Applying alum powder with coconut oil will smooth the cracked area.

 - Alum is traditionally used to remove unwanted hairs from various parts of the body.
 Applying the mixture of alum powder with rose water will remove unwanted hairs on the face.

-- Eye Abscess is caused by skin infections, sinuses, trauma.
-Rubbing alum stone with a small amount of water on the firm sandalwood stone and apply the paste on the affected area will treat eye abscess.
+- Eye Abscess is caused by skin infections, sinuses, or trauma.
+Rubbing alum stones with a small amount of water on the firm sandalwood stone and applying the paste to the affected area will treat the eye abscesses.